 Former Presidents and Vice Presidents

 Beginning in 1962, there are three former presidents of the Stiftung Preussischer Kulturbesitz: Hans-Georg Wormit, Werner Knopp, and Klaus-Dieter Lehmann.
-There are two former vice presidents: Peter Hofmann and Norbert Zimmermann.
+There are three former vice presidents: Peter Hofmann, Norbert Zimmermann and Günther Schauerte.

 The first three presidents of the Foundation got the institution established, steered it through the reunification of Germany and laid the groundwork for today’s major projects.